3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 Two-stage reconstruction for static and dynamic reconstruction is also important in dynamic 3DGS.
 This type of work typically involves training a time-independent static 3DGS in the first stage, and then training a time-dependent deformation field in the second stage to characterize dynamic Gaussians~\cite{wu20234d,katsumata2023efficient,yang2023deformable,duisterhof2023md,shao2023control4d,liang2023gaufre}.
 Additionally, incremental reconstruction of dynamic scenes frame by frame is also a focus in some works, often relying on the performance of previous reconstructions ~\cite{luiten2023dynamic, sun20243dgstream}.

-In multi-objective optimization tasks, multi-stage training paradigms can enhance training stability and performance.
-For example, the \textit{coarse-to-fine camera tracking strategy} is a common approach that first obtains a coarse camera pose through a sparse set of pixels, and then further refines the estimated camera pose based on the optimized rendering results~\cite{yan2023gs, jiang20243dgs}.
+In multi-objective optimization tasks, multi-stage training paradigms can enhance stability and performance.
+For example, the \textit{coarse-to-fine camera tracking strategy} first obtains a coarse camera pose from a sparse pixel set, then refines it based on optimized rendering results~\cite{yan2023gs, jiang20243dgs}.